AdityaKhatawkar/aditya_aps_portfolio.github.io/README.md

 <a href="./06.html" class="button">More ▶️</a>

 #### 7. Load Balancing
-<p class="justified">To handle unpredictable demand, incoming streams are distributed across server pools in a Round-Robin fashion augmented with real-time health checks—preventing hot spots during viral peaks.</p>
+<p class="justified">To handle unpredictable demand, incoming streams are distributed across server pools in a Round-Robin fashion augmented with real-time health checks preventing hot spots during viral peaks.</p>
 **Design Technique / Algorithm:** Round Robin<br>
 <a href="./07.html" class="button">More ▶️</a>

 #### 8. Adaptive Bitrate Delivery
 <p class="justified">As playback begins, we break the video into quality-graded segments.
-A knapsack-style DP selects the highest bitrate that fits current bandwidth and buffer targets—dynamically swapping streams to avoid rebuffering.</p>
+A knapsack-style DP selects the highest bitrate that fits current bandwidth and buffer targets dynamically swapping streams to avoid rebuffering.</p>
 **Design Technique / Algorithm:** Dynamic Programming (Knapsack)<br>
 <a href="./08.html" class="button">More ▶️</a>

 #### 9. CDN Caching & Eviction
 <p class="justified">Popular content lives in edge caches.
-We run an LRU eviction policy so that only recent high-demand videos remain close to users—feeding back into future edge-selection decisions.</p>
+We run an LRU eviction policy so that only recent high-demand videos remain close to users feeding back into future edge-selection decisions.</p>
 **Design Technique / Algorithm:** LRU Cache Policy<br>
 <a href="./09.html" class="button">More ▶️</a>